Pages

 - Interschools

-be paid-up members of the North Shore Chess Club in order to take part
+paid-up members of the North Shore Chess Club in order to take part

 (yes, it is OK to be a member of other clubs as well!).
 Players who are